AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InternalElementType/CreateSystemUnitClass.md

 InternalElementType.CreateSystemUnitClass Method
 ================================================
-AutomationML 2.1 APICreates a system unit class from this InternalElement instance.
+Creates a system unit class from this InternalElement instance.
 RoleRequirements are transformed to SupportedRoleClasses.
 Attributes and ExternalInterfaces of RoleRequirements are removed.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)